Best Espresso Machines for Home Use.

 All except style can take taller cups, and feature a cup tray that pulls out of the machine so you can pull the shot into a smaller cup if preferred.
 There may be some other subtle differences between the models, click here for a more thorough rundown of the different models.

-I’m going to leave it there for bean to cup suggestions, just because I’ve got another dedicated bean to cup coffee machines post, with a lot more suggestions, so if you haven’t found a bean to cup machine here that you think is ideal for you, see:
+I’m going to leave it there for bean to cup suggestions, just due to the truth that I’ve got another dedicated bean to cup coffee machines article, with a lot more suggestions, so if you haven’t found a bean to cup machine here that you think is wonderful for you, see:

 Best Bean to Cup Coffee Machines